-- Signs of Deer (most likely Fallow Deer) were noted at several locations around the margins of the site. - Grazing by Rabbits/Hares was widespread throughout the site and Hare droppings were noted around the margins and on some of the high bog. - Signs of Badger foraging and footprints were also frequently noted around the margins of the site. - A fox was observed on the site.
+- Signs of Deer (most likely Fallow Deer) were noted at several locations around the margins of the site. - Grazing by Rabbits/Hares was noted along some of the access routes through the site and Hare droppings were noted around the margins and on some of the high bog. - Signs of Squirrel (probably Red Squirrel) were noted in the bog woodland along the north of the site. - Signs of Fox noted around the margins of the site. - Signs of Badger foraging and footprints were also frequently noted around the margins of the site. - Otter and Mink have both been sighted at Garryduff by local BnM staff in recent years - Signs of Pine Marten noted along the railway track (04/06/2010)